-For (2), the vertical equivalence is by projectivization and $\proj \sEnd_\Lambda(\Gamma)=\mod \sEnd_\Lambda(\Gamma)$, since $\sEnd_\Lambda(\Gamma)$ is semisimple by Proposition \ref{prop:sEndGamma_semisimple}.
+For (2), the vertical equivalence is by projectivization and $\proj D=\mod D$, since $D$ is semisimple by Lemma \ref{prop:sEndGamma_semisimple}.
 For the commutative diagram, we first construct a natural transformation between these two functors.
-Let $Q$ be a Cohen-Macaulay $\Gamma$-module.
+Let $Q\in\CM\Gamma$.
 Tensoring $Q$ with the exact sequence (\ref{eqa: proj. resol.of Gamma}), we obtain an exact sequence

 Thus, $\Omega(Q)=Q\otimes_\Gamma \Ker\mu$.
 We then have a natural isomorphism